houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 `'ab'` begins in the start state.
 Firstly, the machine does not parse any character (it parses the empty string `''`) and pops nothing from the stack (it pops `''`).
 It also pushes a designated symbol `'$'` that acts as a sentinel which signifies the bottom of the stack.
 It then transitions to the next state where the machine parses the first `'a'`, pops nothing from the stack and pushes a designated symbol `'A'` onto the stack.
 Basically, `'A'` signifies the number of `'a'`'s that we have parsed throughout a computation.
 As we will see shortly, in order to ensure that there is the same number of `'b'`'s as `'a'`'s in a string, we have to pop all the `'A'`'s from the stack until we reach the bottom.
 Then, the machine transitions to the next state without popping or pushing anything from the stack.
 It then parses the last `'b'`, pops an `'A'` from the stack and pushes nothing onto it.
 Finally, since the sentinel `'$'` is the only symbol left on the stack, the machine pops it and transitions into an accepting state.
 So, it accepts `'ab'`.

 ### 4.3 Memory and finite states

+Conceptually, for a backreference to refer to a capturing group's submatch, we have to store the value of that submatch in memory to later reference it.
+In the aforementioned HTML tag parser example, if the capturing group's submatch is `'p'` (from the tag `<p>`), we need to store the value `'p'`, so that the backreference `\1` may refer to it.
+So, backreferences rely on memory.
+It follows that JavaScript regular expressions rely on memory.

+Importantly, notice how a DFA does not have memory during computation.
+It simply transitions between states on each computational step.
+For example, once it parses a character, the machine "forgets" it.
+Similarly, it does not have any memory of any previously parsed characters or states traversed.
+At any computational step, it only "knows" the current character, the current state and its transitions.
+Hence, DFAs are finite state machines without memory.

+As previously mentioned, a key difference between a DFA and a PDA is the addition of an unbounded stack.
+DFAs do not have that kind of memory.
+They only have states and transitions.
+At any point in its computation, a DFA only knows about its current state, the character that it's reading and its available transitions.
+It does not know what it previously saw.

+We can now cash out the tension between JavaScript regular expressions and their theoretical counterpart.
+Notice that once we add memory (like an unbounded stack), we move up Chomsky's hierarchy and away from regular languages.
+So, any class of machines equipped with such memory can recognise a larger class of languages than regular languages (they can also recognise regular languages).
+In other words, any computational model that relies on such memory recognises a different set of languages from regular languages.
+Since JavaScript regular expressions rely on memory, they correspond to languages in the hierarchy that move away from regular languages [11].
+In other words, JavaScript regular expressions act as syntactic sugar for languages belonging to a different containment level in the hierarchy than regular languages.
+So, they recognise a larger (and different) class of languages than DFAs and regular languages.
+Hence, they are not regular.

 ## Footnotes